osct/openaccessrepository/docs/virtual-machine.rst

 **Problem**

-As noted in the VirtualBox deployment section you couldn't be able to start the Virtual Machine due to Hard Disk related problems.
+As noted in the `:ref:`label-name``` section you couldn't be able to start the Virtual Machine due to Hard Disk related problems.

 **Solution**